Experience our expanded 3,000 feet of fears from

 The Real Life history of Sunland Asylum

 Sunland is perhaps Tallahassee's most infamous location for ghosts and haunted happenings.
 The reason is its disturbing past.
-From 1942 until 1968, it was a quarantine facility for those destined for death by Tuberculosis.
+From 1952 until 1967, it was a quarantine facility for those destined for death by Tuberculosis.
 The 400 bed building was opened just before World War 2 on Phillips Road and called "The W.T.
 Edwards Tuberculosis Hospital".
 Unfortunately, without a cure, it was less like a hospital and more like a hospice.
-The inmates were sent there to prevent spreading their highly contagious disease and to live out the rest of their short lives coughing and struggling to breath until finally... they couldn't.
+The inmates were sent there to prevent spreading their highly contagious disease and to live out the rest of their short lives coughing and struggling to breathe until finally... they couldn't.

 What is known is that in 1983 the state shut down Sunland and the retarded inhabitants-- many of whom had grown old never having left the building-- were shipped to less institutionalized facilities.
 But the dark memories of pain and suffering remained within the dilapidated building.
 Strange lights, ghostly images, distant crying and occasional screams have been reported by those who dared venture into the dangerously deteriorating remains.

-Trespassing by those who sought supernatural encounters became so wide spread, that the police have since opened a special sub-station across from the famous site, to prevent any further intrusions by those who would violate the historic location of hopelessness and death.
+Trespassing by those who sought supernatural encounters became so wide spread, that the police opened a special sub-station across from the famous site, to prevent any further intrusions by those who would violate the historic location of hopelessness and death.

-The building is now demolished, but guess who acquired some of the grim equipment and surplus supplies being sold for scrap?
+The building is now demolished, but guess who acquired some of the grim equipment and surplus materials before it was razed?
 It was quite a deal...
 Imagine our delight when we discovered the spirits came along for the ride at no extra charge!
 So we set up our own special ward of Sunland at the Terror of Tallahassee.
-You'll get to go back in time and witness what the thick walls hid from public, plus you'll get to explore it without getting arrested or suffering lung cancer caused by the Asbestos you breathed during your visit.
-Then again, after you experience what awaits you at our haunt, death might not seem so bad!
+You'll get to go back in time and witness what the thick walls concealed from public, plus you'll get to see it without getting arrested for trespassing or suffering lung cancer caused by the Asbestos that contaminated the site.

 (The actual Sunland building as it appeared before it was demolished.)

-Return to main page
+Return to Main Page